Moodyw03/moodloop-final/README.md

  ## Credits
- All Audio Stems created by Moody Waters at SM Studios.
+ All Audio stems were created by Moody Waters at SM Studios.

+ Animated background using CSS Coding is taken from: Code with programmer.

+## Acknowledgements

+Thank you to my Mentor for not checking even once, the time he was contacted, he didn't even reply stating that he was sick.

+Gratitude to fellow Code Institute students and alumni for their assistance.

+Many thanks to the tutors and staff at the Code Institute for their unwavering support.

+A special thanks to the Code Institute London Community for their continuous encouragement and technical insights.

+Much gratitude to my family for their patience and understanding with me.

+Gabriel Pereira, 2023.

 ### Content